ravstarr/info2180-lab1/README.md

 # INFO2180 Lab 1

-This is Lab 1 for John Doe
+This is Lab 1 for Ravaughn Marsh

-## Branching

-Branching allows you to isolate development work without affecting other branches in the repository.
-Each repository has one default branch (usually called master), and can have multiple other branches.